salander0411/samp-cli/README.md

 Note that quality of results may vary and that you sometimes have to run the command a few times to get a good result.

 ### samp describe
-Describes a pattern using ChatGPT and gives suggestions on how to improve security.
+Describes a pattern using Claude and gives suggestions on how to improve security.

 ```
 Usage: sampat describe|d [options]

-Describes a SAM template using ChatGPT
+Describes a SAM template using Claude

 Options:
   -t, --template [template]           SAM template file (default: "template.yaml")
   -r, --repository-path [repository]  Github repository path, i.e "aws-samples/serverless-patterns/apigw-sfn"
-  -m, --model [model]                 OpenAI model to use.
-Valid values are 'gpt-3.5-turbo' and 'gpt-4'.
-Note that gpt-3.5-turbo is fine for most use cases and that gpt-4 is slower and more expensive (default: "gpt-3.5-turbo")
+  -m, --model [model]                 Claude model to use.
+Valid values are 'anthropic.claude-v1' and 'anthropic.claude-instant-v1' and 'anthropic.claude-v2' (default: "anthropic.claude-v2")
   -h, --help                          display help for command
 ```